 I felt unusually different from the kids around me, somehow older, but ‘mature’ wasn’t exactly the right word.
 The best way I could describe it back then was as though I had lived hundreds of years of life which had been condensed into 16 years of time.

 As the years went by, I encountered a few Old Souls who I shared my experiences with.
 I would talk about my insights and introduce them to the concept of Old Souls.
 One of these people was Luna.
 She was so excited about it that she eventually wrote the well-received article 9 Signs You’re An Old Soul as well as a subsequent Old Soul Book.

-In my years of mentoring Old Souls and helping them through their spiritual development, these are some of the biggest problems I've seen, and personally experienced:
+In my years of mentoring Old Souls and helping them through their spiritual development, I’ve witnessed a number of issues.
+I want to mention that it’s important to remember that having an Old Soul doesn’t necessarily equate to being ‘all-knowing’ or perfect.
+Rather, it’s an indication of the age of the energy known as your soul.
+With that being said, these are some of the biggest problems I’ve seen, and personally experienced:

 As with anyone who perceives the world differently from others, Old Souls can experience a great (and unending) sense of isolation.
 Because they fail to fit into the standards that society admires and values (careers, materialism, status and so forth), they’re commonly seen as strange, offbeat and unconventional.

 2# You’re the “Black Sheep”